-But, of course, I have shared things about our experiences through my blog.
-I’ve had to be really think what I’m going to be writing about; there are certain things that need to be off-limits, but others that aren’t.
-I have to be guided what I feel is right, and what common sense tells me the natural boundary should be.
-I might not always get it right, of course, but I try my rest when i write about other people.
+I’ve had to be really careful what I write about; there are certain things that need to be off-limits, but others that aren’t.
+I have to be guided by what I feel is right, and what common sense tells me the natural boundary should be.

-My guiding philosophy is a simple one; if my son decides to read my blog when I’m older, what will he make of it?
+My guiding philosophy is a simple one; if my son decides to read my blog when he’s older, what will he make of it?
 Will he think, “Dad does go on a bit, doesn’t he?”
 I’ll happily take that critique, mostly because it’s true, but if he’s thinking that, then he won’t be thinking that I’ve gone too far down a particular path.
-Not that I think I have.

-Being mindful of my son’s privacy is vital; that’s why I don’t call him by his name on a public blog, or even share any photos.
-I would love to, but I shan’t; not until – yes – some time has passed and his features change as he enters adolescence.
+Being mindful of my son’s privacy is vital.
 When he wants to connect with social media – as I presume he will, like the majority of his friends – I will have a conversation with him about that.
-There are people on Facebook that it’s not right he connects with – that’s presuming Bryan will even want to, of course; this is all worse-case scenarios – and I need to make sure he understands why.
+There are people on Facebook that it’s not right he connects with, and I need to make sure he understands why.

 My son, if you do ever decide to read this blog, let me direct a comment towards you; every decision I have taken on your behalf has been based on love, a desire to keep you safe, and a desire to give you as normal a life as possible.
 This blog might give you some insight into what brought us together; you were wanted, and you still are, no matter what journey we have been on.
 I’m proud of you, and I love you very much.